marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/Solutions/Solution06.md

-# Challenge 06 - Creatind and populating a fact table
+# Challenge 06 - Create a fact table and the store procedures to populate it

 <!-- REMOVE_ME ${navigationLine} (remove this from your MD files if you are writing them manually, this is for the automation script) REMOVE_ME -->